event-engine/docs/docs/tutorial/part_I.md

 Our command cannot be handled because a command handler is missing.
 In Event Engine commands can be routed directly to `Aggregates`.
-In **part II** of the the tutorial you'll learn more about pure aggregates.
+In **part II** you'll learn more about pure aggregates.

 {.alert .alert-success}
 Sum up: Event Engine Descriptions allow you to easily describe the API of your application using messages.
-The messages get a unique name and their payload is described with JSON Schema which allow us to add validation rules.
-The messages and their schema are translated to an OpenAPI v3 Schema and we can use Swagger UI to interact with the backend service.
+The messages get a unique name and payload is described with JSON Schema which allow us to add validation rules.
+The messages and their schema can be used by Event Engine Cockpit to interact with the backend service.